Excerpt from Chapter One

 Everything is a story.
 You are a story—I am a story.[1]

-After I learned that he always carried a Sharpie so that he could draw a dick and balls on something—on any thing—in every public building he went into, I opted out and never saw him again.
+After I learned that he always carried a Sharpie so that he could draw a dick and balls on something in every public building he went into, I opted out and never saw him again.

 Some time later, I was invited to dinner by the man I would end up dating for the next sixteen months.
 This man would become the young lover.